data-mechanics/course-2017-fal-proj/alanbur_aquan_erj826_jcaluag/README.md

 Execution Instructions:

 * All our resource files are public and do not require authentication.
-* In bash, above the directory of alanbur_aquan_erj826_jcaluag, run ```python3 execute.py alanbur_aquan_erj826_jcaluag```
+* In bash, within the directory of alanbur_aquan_erj826_jcaluag, run python3 execute.py alanbur_aquan_erj826_jcaluag
 * This will go into the alanbur_aquan_erj826_jcaluag folder and run all the execute and provenance functions.
-* In the directory from which you ran the command, you can now view ‘provenance.html’ to see how the different entities were derived via activities by the agents in our project.
+* In the same directory, you can now view ‘provenance.html’ to see how the different entities were derived via activities by the agents in our project.

 Resources: